Davekibh/Hikers-Watch-app/README.md

 # Hikers-Watch-app

-Get your  and Longitude of your currrent location.
+Get your Latitude and Longitude of your currrent location.

+As you move around the Latitudes and Longitudes also changes.

 Google Maps API is necessary!